omoked/MP1-crochet-and-coffee/README.md

 ## __UX & Design__

 ### __User Stories__
+When the user interacts with my website, I want it to elicit a positive emotional reaction.
+To ensure that this happens, when considering the user experience I will:

+   *Make sure that my website works
+   *Enusre that my website is intuitive, simple and enjoyable to use *Ensure that the the user experience is considered and implemented from the beginning of the website's life cycle. e.g I am starting with a responsive mobile first design that can then be scaled up to tablet and desktop screens.
+I am also making sure that my images have alternative text so that it can be accessible through screen readers.

 - As a user, I want to be able to view the café opening times, location, and contact details

 - As a user, I want to be able to see testimonials from café customers